hoanvu/vnnews/README.md

-# vnnews - A Python package for crawling news from Vietnam websites
+# A Python package for crawling news from Vietnam websites
 The package is currently maintaining APIs for crawling VNExpress.
 Documentation will be updated here until I find a better place.